brockdarling/461LProject/README.md

 As a CEO I want to stick to the US laws on Privacy about info we can collect on users. <br/>

 #### Research Items:
+React.js: Used for website UI development.
+You can build interactive user interfaces and web apps efficiently. (uses javascript library) <br/>
+MongoDB: database used for storing or retrieving information.
+Makes it easy to manage info.
+You can store structured and unstructured data in a JSON like format <br/>
+Heruko Cloud Deploy (PaaS): used to deploy your app.
+They say they are the "simplest path to get your app to the market."
+Heruko allows you to quickly deploy, build, scale, and manage your application.
+You can run and operate your app entirely in the cloud. (has been built to work with all types of applications built in most programming languages such as Ruby, Node.js, Java, Python, Go, PHP, Scala, Clojure, etc.) <br/>